peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

 Converts this object to a 32-bit signed integer.
-Non-integer number values are converted to integers by discarding their fractional parts.
+Noninteger number values are converted to integers by discarding their fractional parts.
 (NOTE: To determine whether this method call can succeed, call <b>AsNumber().CanTruncatedIntFitInInt32</b> before calling this method.
 See the example.).

 The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.